wstrange/dartdap/README.md

 # An LDAP Client Library for Dart

-This library allows LDAP v3 clients to be implemented.
+This library is used to implement LDAP v3 clients.

 The Lightweight Directory Access Protocol (LDAP) is a protocol for accessing directories.
-These directories are organised as a hierarchy (or tree) of entries.
+These directories are organised as a hierarchy of _entries_, where one or more root entries are allowed.
 Each entry contains a set of attribute and values.
 Each entry can be identified by a _distinguished name_, which is a sequence of attribute/value pairs.
 The LDAP protocol can be used to query, as well as modify, these directories.

 This library supports the LDAP v3 protocol, which is defined in IETF [RFC 4511](http://tools.ietf.org/html/rfc4511).